 While we recognize that USPS has its own financial policies and procedures, we maintain that USPS would benefit from incorporating leading practices from the Cost Guide into future updates of cost estimates for delivery vehicles.
 We also maintain that the Cost Guide is relevant, as it reflects leading practices that federal cost-estimating organizations, the public sector, and industry use to develop and maintain reliable cost estimates throughout the life of a government program.
 The best practices in the Cost Guide are intended for use in any acquisition, such as the acquisition of delivery vehicles.
-We acknowledge USPS's willingness to review the Cost Guide and believe that the best practices in the Cost Guide are both relevant and useful to USPS's acquisition of delivery vehicles.
+We acknowledge USPS's willingness to review the Cost Guide and believe that the best practices in the Cost Guide and believe that the best practices in the Cost Guide and believe that the best practices in the Cost Guide are both relevant and useful to USPS's acquisition of delivery vehicles.